Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-scroll-interactions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You have several options for viewing Prerendering scroll synthetic interactions, either aggregated or per origin.
+You have several options for managing Prerendering scroll synthetic interactions.

 - **Synthetic Interactions tab** - You can view synthetic interactions for an origin on the Synthetic Interactions tab in the web console.
   ![Prerendering Synthetic Interactions Tab - Scroll](/img/prerendering/synthetic-interactions-scroll.png)